Trainers

 Olly Murphy

 Olly Murphy has enjoyed an excellent start to his career.
 His most notable success so far was in the 2020 Grade 1 Scilly Isles Novices' Chase with Itchy Feet, with other Graded wins achieved by Copperless, Thomas Darby and Hunters Call.
 Olly spent time with both Alan King and Gordon Elliot before taking out his own training licence, and he has already built up an enviable team of horses at his growing yard, which is well situated for trips to racecourses in both the north and south of the country.
+He had notable wins in 2023 with Brewin’upastorm in a Grade 2 race and Thunder Rock in a Listed chase.

 • Warren Greatrex